ZimoLiao/zimoliao.github.io/_pages/cv.md

 Education
 ---
-* Ph.D in Fluid Mechanics, University of Science and Technology of China, 2026 (expected)
+* Ph.D in Fluid Mechanics, University of Science and Technology of China (USTC), 2021 - 2026 (expected)
-* B.Eng. in Aerospace Engineering, Nanjing University of Aeronautics and Astronautics, 2021
+* B.Eng. in Aerospace Engineering, Nanjing University of Aeronautics and Astronautics (NUAA), 2017 - 2021

-Skills
----
-* Programming: C/C++, Fortran, CUDA C/Fortran, MPI, MATLAB, Python

 Publications
 ---